The Prepared Environment: Setting Up Your Home for Learning

 Involve your child: Even young children can help decide where things should go and how to organize them.

-Simple DIY Montessori Furniture Ideas
+Simple DIY Furniture Ideas

 You don't need expensive specialized furniture: